lppedd/di-wise-neo/README.md

 Creates a new value every time the dependency is resolved, which means values are never cached.

-- a class registered via `ClassProvider` is instantiated on each resolution
+- A class registered via `ClassProvider` is instantiated on each resolution
-- a factory function registered via `FactoryProvider` is invoked on each resolution
+- A factory function registered via `FactoryProvider` is invoked on each resolution
-- a value registered via `ValueProvider` is always returned as-is
+- A value registered via `ValueProvider` is always returned as-is

 > [!NOTE]
 > When a **Transient** or **Resolution**-scoped value is injected into a **Container**-scoped